 2002, At the Rocky Mountain Synod Assembly in Salt Lake City, Pastor Kruse’s wife, Nancy, was elected to serve on the Synod’s Congregational Ministries Board.
 She also served as the Executive Director of Community of Churches in Utah.

 2003, Ginny Roberts was commissioned as Elim’s second Minister of Prayer.

 October 2005, Pastor Kruse accepted a call as Associate Pastor of Christ the King Lutheran Church in Hutchinson, Minnesota.
 Again without a pastor, the lay members of Elim stepped up to keep the church going, especially Congregation President Rick Givens.
 Several supply pastors took turns in the pulpit, notably Pastor Robert Tyce.
 Other pastors who led Sunday worship during the hiatus were Pastor Duane Adams, Pastor Bill Heersink, and Pastor Steve Ingram.
 Lay members who preached included Rick Givens, Mary Givens, Ginny Roberts, Louise Cole, and Dave Thomas.

-January 2007, the Lord provided a new opportunity for Elim’s need for a pastor, and Pastor Ommen’s first Sunday at Elim was March 25, 2007.
-Pastor Ommen brought a new emphasis on involving lay members in leading the worship service.
+January 2007, The Lord provided a new opportunity for Elim’s need for a pastor, and Rev. DanaLee Ommen’s first Sunday at Elim was March 25, 2007.
+Pastor Ommen (later, Simon) brought a new emphasis on involving lay members in leading the worship service.

 Elim Lutheran Church

 President: Rick Widner

 Worship: 10 a.m

 575 23rd Street